bdnorris/DES-340/lectures/lecture17-layout-flexbox.md

 AKA "flex items", the children of items with `display: flex` set have their own set of properties.

-The trikiest one is the `flex-grow`, `flex-shrink`, and `flex-basis` properties.
-You can set them individually, but it's reccommended you use the shorthand `flex` property instead, since it will set the other values intelligently.
+The trickiest one is the `flex-grow`, `flex-shrink`, and `flex-basis` properties.
+You can set them individually, but it's recommended you use the shorthand `flex` property instead since it will set the other values intelligently.

 ```css
 .item {